Back to the journal

 A blue suitcase, a railway platform, or a familiar kitchen can carry more feeling than a broad summary.

-This is especially true for family history that crosses cities or countries.
-A reader who has never seen the old house, the market road, the temple, the first flat abroad, or the office where everything changed needs concrete details to feel close to the memory.
+This is especially true for family history that crosses homes, cities, or generations.
+A reader who has never seen the old house, the first flat, the workplace, or the room where everything changed needs concrete details to feel close to the memory.

 Explain why it stayed with you